ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 <!---toc end-->

-## Triyasree Katta
+- Triyasree Katta

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-TODO: You must retype the sentence here in order to digitally sign your pledge.

-"I adhered to the Allegheny College Honor Code while completing this project."
+- "I adhered to the Allegheny College Honor Code while completing this project."

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code